rvesse/airline/README.md

 ### Build

-Airline can be built with Java 7, 8, 9 or 10 and our `pom.xml` contains appropriate profile customisations to enable this.
+Airline can be built with Java 7 through 11 and our `pom.xml` contains appropriate profile customisations to enable this.
 Regardless of the version built the `pom.xml` will target Java 7 byte code.
-Our official releases are built with Java 7 to maximise version compatibility.
+Our official releases are built with Java 8 but targeting Java 7 bytecode to maximise version compatibility.

-Airline cannot currently be built with Java 11 due to Maven plugin compatibility issues.
+It may be possible to build with newer Java versions than those stated here but those have not been tested by the developers.

 **NB** - If you are trying to build older versions from source the relevant `pom.xml` customisations may not have existed at that time.
+Also you may encounter SSL errors trying to download Maven plugins using older versions of Java, you may need to first build with a newer version of Java to successfully download relevant Maven plugins before then building with the desired version of Java.

 ### Runtime

-Airline is built with Java 7 so can be used with Java 7 or above.
+Airline releases are configured to build Java 7 compatible bytecode so can be used with Java 7 or above.

 #### JPMS